zepaulojr1/rodRefReg/README.md

    }
    ```

-## GUI Overview
-The GUI is divided into several sections:
-- **Welcome Message:** Provides initial instructions and notes.
-- **User Questions:** Collects input for water volume and intervals.
-- **Buttons:** Allows users to suggest settings, push settings, run, and stop the program.
-- **Advanced Settings:** Provides options to enable/disable relay pairs, set triggers, and update intervals and windows.
-- **Terminal:** Displays log messages and system status.

 ## Statistics
 1. **Variance of Water Delivery**

+(add once we refine the process better)

 ## Troubleshooting
-- Ensure the Raspberry Pi and relay hat are properly connected.
+- Ensure the Raspberry Pi and relay hat are properly connected, and that all components are grounded correctly.
-- Check GPIO pin configurations if relays are not triggering.
+- Check whether the software required for the 16-relays hat is correctly installed (available [here](https://github.com/SequentMicrosystems/16relind-rpi_\)).
+One indication of this being an issue is if your hat does not light up blue when the RRR program triggers.
+- If your monitor flickers when the program is supposed to trigger, lowering the resolution can help.
 - Verify interval and time window settings are correctly configured.
+Note that the interval time uses seconds, and the time window functionality uses 24-hour time.
 - Review log messages in the GUI terminal for error details.

 ## Contributing